-- For tamariki in the classroom, try this ‘How Am I Doing?’ activity by Sparklers to encourage them to think about how they can support their own wellbeing.
-Tamariki can also use the My Pepeha activity in the classroom or at home to get them thinking about the people and places that are important to them.
+- Tamariki can try this ‘How Am I Doing?’ activity by Sparklers to encourage them to think about how they can support their own wellbeing.
+They might also like to try the Favourite Spaces activity to take notice of their surroundings and how they make them feel.

 - Plan to look up at the night sky to observe the marama/moon and the whetū/stars.
 Refer to the Māori maramataka/lunar calendar to learn about the phases of the moon.